 - This is a naturally eggless donut recipe, meaning you won't need any egg replacer here.
 The Greek yogurt does all of the binding in this batter.

-- They’re such a pretty looking treat, no fancy decorating skills required (you know I’m always happy about that)!
+- These baked blueberry donuts are such a pretty looking treat, no fancy decorating skills required (you know I'm always happy about that)!

 What You'll Need...

 - The typical dry ingredients: flour for structure + baking powder and baking soda for leavening.

 - For flavor: sugar, cinnamon, salt, blueberries.

 - For moisture: Greek yogurt (this will also act as our binder, since we are leaving out eggs) + milk.

 - The fat: a little bit of unsalted butter.